 1. Why Bike Safety Matters for Kids

 Children’s bikes are designed with smaller riders in mind, but accidents can still happen if the bike is not properly suited to the child’s size or skill level.
-Safe cycling practices and properly equipped bikes can help prevent injuries, build confidence, and make learning to ride a positive experience.
+Common safety risks include:

 Key Safety Concerns: